 Last night I picked up my guitar for the first time in six weeks.
 I strummed a few chords for the sheer joy of the sound, then knocked out Children of the Revolution.
 That song sounds great on acoustic.
 My chord fingers are so tender, all callous long since healed.
 Ouch.

-Until next time, love from the Eye Inside.
+Until next time, love from An Eye Inside.

 | 04 November, 2013 14:47